staceyjf/FakeOS/README.md

 </div>

  <br>
-To see the deployed site: coming soon
+To see the deployed site: https://fakeos.staceyfanner.com/

 ## About the Web App